mampfes/ha_epex_spot/README.md

 #### Create & Configure a Helper
 Create a Helper by going to Settings → Devices & Services → Helpers → Create Helper → EPEX Spot Sensor and configure it like so:

 ![Dishwasher Config Example](/images/epex-spot-sensor-dishwasher-config-example.png)

 This creates a binary sensor `binary_sensor.dishwasher_cheapest_window` with the Friendly Name "Dishwasher: Cheapest Window".
 The sensor turns on at the start of the cheapest time-window, off at the end of the time-window, and reports the `start_time` & `end_time` for this time-window in its attributes.

 ![Dishwasher Sensor Example](/images/epex-spot-sensor-dishwasher-sensor-example.png)

-Depending on your implementation use-case, there are two ways to proceed
+Depending on your implementation use-case, there are two ways to proceed:

 **Case 1: Automating the dishwasher**
 If the dishwasher can be controlled via Home Assistant, or you can use some kind of smart-device to start the dishwasher cycle, you could create an automations that triggers when `binary_sensor.dishwasher_cheapest_window` turns on.